 In other words, the shots you’re likely to get without a serious telephoto lens are all going to be of one ilk: animals sitting and soaking up the rays.
 It’s as if the only photo you can take on your vacation is of you and your traveling companion sitting on the beach.
 It might make a decent picture, but it isn’t worth shooting 40 rolls of film or filling gigabytes worth of cards on.
 Moreover, it's cliche and everyone has that shot.

-I find the 70-300mm I use to be a good compromise as the workhorse long zoom.
-But I find that I’m usually taking most of my shots at the 300mm end.
-Nikon's 80-400mm VR lens is a pretty good choice.
+I find the 70-300mm to be a reasonable compromise as a workhorse long zoom.
+But I find that I’m usually taking most of my shots at the 300mm end when I carry that.
+Nikon's 80-400mm VR lens is a better choice.
 Having said that, you’re probably wondering why I don’t suggest a 70-200mm with a doubler (2x converter).
 The doubler is easy to carry and provides that extra reach when you need it (I’m assuming you’re going to be able to stick the doubler on in a few seconds or less when you need it).